microsoft/hlsl-specs/proposals/xxxx-wave-matrix.md

 ##### Orientation

 When loading and storing WaveMatrix matrices a boolean parameter is provided to indicate if the matrix being loaded or stored is column major.
+When false row major orientation is assumed.

 Matrices may be stored in row or column layout.
 Matrices are always loaded into row-major orientation in memory for WaveMatrix objects.
 The `Load` and `Store`